What's legal in Alberta?

 - Want more information on regulations for medical cannabis?

 Why buy legal?

-For Albertans, cannabis will only be able to be purchased legally to grow or buy from a licensed cannabis retail store or albertacannabis.org.
-Here are a few reasons why if you choose to use cannabis you should buy legally.
+For Albertans, cannabis is only able to be purchased legally to grow or buy from a licensed cannabis retail store or albertacannabis.org.
+Here are a few reasons why you should buy legally.

 Ease of Access